manasavesala/LearnAndQuiz/README.md

 * _if a user clicks or selects a programming language then he can see list of may question and answers where he can prepare for interview._
 * _In home page there is a link for Quiz, where it takes to another page with list of topics for quiz._
 * _If user clicks on the topic he can take the quiz._
-* _In the admin page admin can add question to the existing list of questions for the desired language can dynamically make changes to site._
+* _In the AddQuestions page user can add question to the existing list of questions for the desired language can dynamically make changes to site._
 * _After the quiz is done it shows the score of the user._
 * _Contact page, where people can contact me to discuss about the webpage._